Chippawa, Ontario: First Nations

 While the area has undoubtedly been populated by First Nations people for many thousands of years, very few details from times before European contact are known.

-The French encountered a group of people whom they called the "Neutral Indians", because they lived between the more powerful and combative Huron to the north and Iroquois to the south, but were not involved in their wars (at least in recorded time).
+The French encountered a group of people whom they called the "Neutral Indians", because they lived between the more powerful and combative Wendat (Huron) to the north and Haudenosaunee to the south, but were not involved in their wars (at least in recorded time).

-Eventually, however, the Neutral nation was wiped out by the Iroquois and almost nothing of their culture survives - the name by which they called themselves is unknown.
+Eventually, however, the Neutral nation was wiped out by the Haudenosaunee and almost nothing of their culture survives - the name by which they called themselves is unknown.